The Poem “THE EAGLE” By Alfred Tennyson

 8. Miscellaneous Long Answer Questions and Answers of the Poem - The Eagle, By Alfred Tennyson

 Q1.
-Describe how Alfred Lord Tennyson presents the eagle in the poem.
+Describe how Alfred Lord Tennyson presents the eagle in the poem "The Eagle".

 Ans.
 In the poem “The Eagle,” Alfred Lord Tennyson presents the eagle as a symbol of strength, freedom, and majesty.
 The poet describes how the eagle lives alone on a high mountain cliff, close to the sun and surrounded by the vast blue sky.
 From this great height, the eagle looks down upon the world below, watching everything calmly and confidently.
 When it finally dives, it falls like a thunderbolt, showing its great speed and power.
 Through this description, Tennyson portrays the eagle as the king of the skies, representing the grandeur and authority of nature.